Fixed vs Floating Rate EMI Calculator

 - In the Fixed Rate Details section, enter the loan amount, annual interest rate, and tenure in months for the fixed rate option.

-- In the Floating Rate Details section, enter the loan amount, annual interest rate, and tenure in months for the floating rate option.
+- In the Reducing Rate Details section, enter the loan amount, annual interest rate, and tenure in months for the reducing balance option.

 - The calculator automatically displays the equivalent years and months for the tenure you enter.